 So what happens?
 You just scheduled meetings twelve hours into the workday of a remote team member.
 Is that ideal?
 Or beneficial?
 It may be ideal for you, but it may be terrible timing for a coworker.
 The more meetings you schedule, the more likely this is to happen!

-Please note: it's impossible to be convenient for everyone on your distributed team at all times.
-However, if you focus your energy on a few meetings per week, you can avoid that situation.
+Please note: it's impossible to be convenient for everyone on your distributed team or virtual team at all times.
+However, if you focus your energy on a few meetings per week for your entire team, you can mitigate that situation.

 Another high-level building block for remote team meetings: Think about the purpose of the meeting.
 Is it for information sharing?
-Or is to collaborate/whiteboard with other members of the team?
+Or is it to collaborate/whiteboard with other members of the team?
+Understanding the purpose and creating a meeting agenda is a big help.

 If the majority of remote meetings are for information sharing, I'd encourage you to cut back and share information asynchronously instead.
 For example, if you have daily standups or another recurring meeting, and it doesn't prompt collaboration, consider doing virtual stand-up meetings.